Samuelson777/Chefmate-Restaurant-Clustering-and-Cooking-Guide-Application/README.md

 Check out the live demo of ChefMate here: [Live Demo](#) (link to be added once deployed).

-Experience the features of ChefMate in real-time and see how it can help you find the best restaurants and assist you in cooking delicious meals!
+Experience the features of ChefMate in real time with this eg app and see how it can help you find the best restaurants and assist you in cooking delicious meals!

 Thank you for checking out ChefMate!
-We hope you enjoy using it as much as i enjoyed building it.
+I hope you enjoy using it as much as i enjoyed building it.
 Happy cooking! 🍳

 ---